gnosisguild/zodiac-module-reality/docs/setup_guide.md

 - The title will also be displayed in the Realitio web interface and MUST include two `%s` placeholders
   - The first placeholder is for the `id` of the proposal (e.g. a ipfs hash)
   - The second placeholder is the hash of the concatenation of the EIP-712 transaction hashes (see the [README](../README.md) for more information)
-- IMPORTANT: The template should make it clear when to vote how on your questions
+- IMPORTANT: The template should make it clear when and how to vote on your questions
   - An example can be found in the [🍯DAO requirements](https://cloudflare-ipfs.com/ipfs/QmeJwtwdG4mPzC8sESrW7zqixZqdHDYnREz6ar9GCewgz7/)
   - DISCLAIMER: DO NOT BLINDLY COPY THE REQUIREMENTS.
 You should check the requirements and make the adjustments for your setup.